mariusor/mpris-scrobbler/README.md

 The scrobbler is comprised of two binaries: the daemon and the signon helper.

 The daemon is meant run as a user systemd service which listens for any signals coming from your MPRIS enabled media player.
-To have it start when you login, please execute the following command:
+To have it start at login, please execute the following command:

     $ systemctl --user enable --now mpris-scrobbler.service